Alpha-Serpentis-Developments/CoffeeCore/README.md

   - Buttons
   - Modal dialogs
 - Modular design if needed
-- Default implementation for handling server data
-- Default implementation for handling slash commands, buttons, and dialogs
+- Default implementation for handling server data, slash commands, buttons, and dialogs

-### Currently Missing Features

-- Sharding
+- Sharding support!

 ## Getting Started

 ### Adding Coffee Core to your project with Maven